Broulf/UL-CS/TRYOUTS.md

 ## Team Selection
 Teams will be half-randomized based on a **Buchholz Score** balancing method to ensure competitive and fair matchups.

+## Tryout Information
+The teams will be organized pre-matches, there will be three scrim's played each night of tryouts utilizing every player available.
+If you have to sit a game out, do not worry, it is because we need every player to play at least one game.

 ## Demos
 All match demos will be uploaded post-match to a centralized Google Drive folder.
 Every player will have access to this folder for review and analysis.